krusta4711/aoc2022/README.md

 I do not like the days where it is just about mathematics and nothing else.
 I used the `BFS (Breadth-first search)` this year, as I used the `Dijkstra` algorithm last year.
 I tried to solved it without using a grid but Node-classes that know their siblings instead.
 It would have worked but I had to remember the last row for setting the siblings which didn't lead to less or cleaner code than using a grid directly.

 ---

+**Day 13**

+Ouch.
+I tried to find an error in my compare  method for three hours just to find out that the parsing was the problem: numbers might be bigger than one digit which my parsing code did not reflect.
+At least it worked after that... but my code got worse and worse while trying to find the problem.
+In real life I would have to throw it aways and start over for having it clean. ;-)
+Part 2 was easy.
+I just introduced a `Comparator`, threw everything in a list and sort it.
+Took 5 minutes.

+---